ibm-cloud-docs/containers/cs_subnets.md

 In {{site.data.keyword.containershort_notm}}, you can add stable, portable IPs for Kubernetes services by adding network subnets to the cluster.
 In this case, subnets are not being used with netmasking to create connectivity across one or more clusters.
 Instead, the subnets are used to provide permanent fixed IPs for a service from a cluster that can be used to access that service.

 When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically provisions a portable public subnet with 5 public IP addresses and a portable private subnet with 5 private IP addresses.
 Portable public and private IP addresses are static and do not change when a worker node, or even the cluster, is removed.
 For each subnet, one of the portable public and one of the portable private IP addresses are used for [application load balancers](cs_ingress.html) that you can use to expose multiple apps in your cluster.
-The remaining 4 portable public and 4 portable private IP addresses can be used to expose single apps to the public by [creating a load balancer service](cs_loadbalancer.html).
+The remaining four portable public and four portable private IP addresses can be used to expose single apps to the public by [creating a load balancer service](cs_loadbalancer.html).

-**Note:** Portable public IP addresses are charged on a monthly basis.
+**Note:** Portable public IP addresses are charged monthly.
 If you choose to remove portable public IP addresses after your cluster is provisioned, you still have to pay the monthly charge, even if you used them only for a short amount of time.

-## Requesting additional subnets for your cluster
+## Requesting more subnets for your cluster
 {: #request}

 You can add stable, portable public or private IPs to the cluster by assigning subnets to the cluster.